PushpMicrosoft123/py-PDf/README.md

 py-PDf is a pure-python based library that exposes API endpoints to perform various PDF operations such as splitting, merging together, watermarking, converting Microsoft docs to PDFs.
 It can also add password to PDF files.

 # Description
-py-PDf is a fast and robust library written in python.
-It exposes various endpoints to PDF operations. py-PDf comes as a docker image and can be provides rest apis as containerized app, that allows it to easily deployed in linux containers system like Kubernetes or Azure Web app on Linux.
+py-PDf is a fast and robust library written in pure python.
+It exposes several endpoints to perform PDF operations. py-PDf comes as a docker image and can be hosted as a containerized rest api on linux containers supported by your local desktop, Kubernetes, Azure Web app and various app hosting environments on public clouds.

 #### Infra flexibility
-Since library comes as a docker image, it can be hosted on your local platform or any other public cloud such as AWS or Azure.
+Since library comes as a docker image, it can easily be hosted on linux containers supported by local platform or any other public cloud such as AWS or Azure.

 #### Easy and Fast Deployment Model
 py-Pdf is easily available from Docker hub.
 Hence DevOps pipelines can pull the image directly and spin up the containers in feww seconds.